Project Address: 26-32 Bennett Avenue, Randolph

 The old warehouse was demolished in 2016.
 Site preparation was completed by summer 2021.
 The foundation for Building 1 was in place when the groundbreaking ceremony was held in October.
-Women volunteered on the site during Women Build Month in May 2022.
+Women volunteered on the site during Women Build Month in May 2022 and Women Build Week in May 2023 .
 Many individuals and corporate teams gave their help during Veterans Build week in November 2022.

 The first of the four residential buildings is expected to be completed in spring 2023.